Everything you need to know about your exams

-All students must register annually with the CSSA and have their registration accepted.
+All students must register annually with the CGISA and have their registration accepted.
 Payment is due with the application form.

 First time students need to submit the following documents: